 Find “your spot” in your new setting

 One reason going to college can be difficult to deal with is that everything is different and new.
 Establish yourself in your new town by locating a new go-to spot.
 Depending on your personality, this could be a specific coffee shop, a corner of the library, or a particular park near campus.
 You’ll feel more connected with the community around your school if you don’t just immediately return to your dorm whenever you have the chance.
-Obviously, with the COVID-19 pandemic, exploring your new town will look a little different this year than in the past.
-However, it’s still possible to get out and about, especially in the outdoorsy parts of your new environment.
-Just don’t forget to bring your mask!

 Talk to an upperclassman

 Finding someone a year or two older than you to talk with about your homesickness and adjustment to college life can be a lifesaver.
 They’re close enough to their own freshman year that they’ll remember how they coped with the same feelings that you’re going through and be able to offer valuable advice.
-They can also be an example to you of someone who came out on the other side of this massive mountain of going to college, which can be really encouraging to your own journey.
+They can also be an example to you of someone who came out on the other side of this massive mountain of going to college, which can be really encouraging for your own journey.